JustAnfieldz/RhythmRecall_Project/README.md

 # RhythmRecall_Project
-This project is part of INT371 Experiential Learning Project I (1/2023) and INT372Experiential Learning Project II (2/2023) which is the one I am currently studying in thissemester.
-This project is different from the Integrated Project since Capstone Project willneed everyone to create their own project.
-Therefore, we have come up with a projectcalled “Rhythm Recall”.
-It is a web application that allows people to share their photos orvideos inside the concert.
-Furthermore, each media can be separated into each zone of theconcert.
-We created this project to make this as a platform of gathering images or videoswith specific concerts and specific zones.
-Which means, our concept is not just aimed atentertainment but also as a case study for someone who wants to know each venue ofevery zone to guide their decision for the next concert.
+This project is part of INT371 Experiential Learning Project I (1/2023) and INT372 Experiential Learning Project II (2/2023), with the latter currently being undertaken this semester.
+Unlike the Integrated Project, where teamwork is emphasized, the Capstone Project requires each student to develop an individual project.

+Our project, titled “Rhythm Recall,” is a web application designed to allow users to share photos and videos from concerts.
+Media content can be categorized by specific concert zones, creating a centralized platform for event-based media organization.
+This functionality not only enhances the concert experience but also serves as a valuable resource for concertgoers seeking insights into various venue zones.
+By exploring shared media, users can make informed decisions about seating and viewing preferences for future events.

+The primary goal of Rhythm Recall is to blend entertainment with practical utility, providing a space where concert memories are preserved and future event planning is made easier through community-driven content sharing.

 ## RhythmRecall ER Diagram